foxt/watcHTTP/README.md

 ## Notice

 This code is very messy (and proabaly buggy too!) as it is my first project in Swift that isn't just a Hello World application.
+If you have any issues, feel free to PR or submit an issue.

 ## Thanks